HiddenWindows/MSE-definition-updater/README.md

 When Windows starts up, this program will start downloading the latest malware definition from Microsoft and installs it silently.

-If the program no longer work, contact me via reddit (u/HiddenWindows7601) or discord (HiddenWindows) and I will fix it.
+If the program is no longer functioning correctly, please submit an issue on GitHub so it can be reviewed.

 NOTE: It downloads the definition updates directly from Microsoft and not other sources.